-- 2.14 If you wish to accept our Connection Offer to the Distribution System you must: - accept that offer in accordance with its terms within the Validity Period; and - make any required payment due on acceptance by the means specified in our Connection Offer. - 2.15 A valid acceptance of our Connection Offer will create a legally binding agreement between us.
+- 2.14 If you wish to accept our Connection Offer to the Distribution System you must: - accept that offer in accordance with its terms within the Validity Period; - pay any outstanding Connection Offer Expenses invoice; and - make any required payment due on acceptance by the means specified in our Connection Offer. - 2.15 A valid acceptance of our Connection Offer will create a legally binding agreement between us.